mdcruz/applitools-ufg-hackathon/README.md

 ## Things I wished to improve

 - Use Cypress Docker images and Docker-Compose to run tests in parallel.
 I deliberately didn't used Docker to try to run tests in parallel because I wanted to show the limitation of doing cross browser testing locally.
 I could have run a subset of tests only on Firefox but I wanted to make sure that I caught all possible visual bugs I can find.
 The disadvantage with this approach is that tests are much slower to run (Traditional tests V1 on average took 2mins and on V2 took 3 mins).

+- Only have 1 folder for TraditionalTests since most of the contents between `TraditionalTestsV1` and `TraditionalTestsV2` are mostly similar apart from a couple of tests that I updated.